-◆ To enable hot-plugging for the SATA ports, refer to Chapter 2, "BIOS Setup," "Peripherals\SATA And RST Configuration," for more information.
+To enable hot-plugging for the SATA ports, refer to Chapter 2, "BIOS Setup," "Peripherals\SATA And RST Configuration," for more information.

-9) M2M_32G (M.2 Socket 3 Connector)
+7) M2A\32G (M.2 Socket 3 Connector)

-The M.2 connector supports M.2 SATA SSDs and M.2 PCIe SSDs and support RAID configuration through the Intel® Chipset.
-Please note that an M.2 PCIe SSD cannot be used to create a RAID set either with an M.2 SATA SSD or a SATA hard drive and can only be used to build a RAID set with UEFI.
+The M.2 connector supports M.2 SATA SSDs and M.2 PCle SSDs and support RAID configuration through the Intel® Chipset.
+Please note that an M.2 PCle SSD cannot be used to create a RAID set either with an M.2 SATA SSD or a SATA hard drive.
+To create a RAID array with an M.2 PCle SSD, you must set up the configuration in UEFI BIOS mode.
 Refer to Chapter 3, "Configuring a RAID Set," for instructions on configuring a RAID array.

-Follow the steps below to correctly install an M.2 SSD in the M2M_32G connector.
+Follow the steps below to correctly install an M.2 SSD in the M.2 connector.